 Catalogue of errors led to premature baby’s death

-When Michelle’s baby daughter, born prematurely, died less than 24 hours after she was born, she came to Inez Brown at Medical Accident Group to discover what had happened and why.
+When Michelle’s baby daughter, born prematurely, died less than 24 hours after she was born, she came to Ally Taft at Medical Accident Group to discover what had happened and why.

 She had gone into hospital two days beforehand suffering from back and abdominal pain; she was examined treated, admitted to a ward and then later sent home.
 She came back suffering from more pain and with bleeding – her daughter was born very shortly after that and taken to the neo-natal unit.